DavidLIBAILIN/Quadris/README.md

-# CS246_A6
-Repository for CS246 - Assignment 5.
+Repository for Game Quadris by Bolin Li

-Game: Quadris
+Description: Implemented in C++, Quadris is very similar to Tetris, except it is not real-time, and is controlled via text commands.